Rating: ****

 Starring: Lilyan Chauvin, Gilmer McCormick and Toni Nero

-Young Billy Chapman went to visit ole' grampa one Christmas eve during his childhood, with his mum, dad and one baby brother.
-Turns out, Grampa's a scrooge of an old coot and he scares the shit out of little Billy, saying Santa punishes bad kids.
-The moment they decide to go home, luck ran out on them as they come across a homicidal Santa, who successfully shot Billy's dad on the head while driving away from the Sick Nick and murder-rapes Ma right in front of Billy, who scampered away into safety.
+In 1971, Young Billy Chapman was visiting ole' grampa one Christmas Eve with his mum, dad and baby brother Ricky when, much to his tiny terror, grampa turns out to be a scrooge of an old coot and scares the shit out of little Billy, saying Santa severely punishes bad kids.
+The moment the family decided to go home, luck ran out on them as they come across a homicidal Santa, who successfully shot Billy's dad on the head while driving away from the Sick Nick and murder-rapes Ma right in front of Billy, who scampers away to hide.

-Well, safety for now; fast forward to 1974, Billy moved to an orphanage headed by one Mother Superior, whose idea of punishment involves belting anyone regardless of age and gender.
-Hence, traumatizing Billy even further and leaving me with the idea of never to trust a nun aged 40 above.
+Fast forward three years later, Billy and Ricky are moved to an orphanage headed by one Mother Superior, whose idea of punishment involves belting anyone regardless of age and gender, hoping the physical assault with scare them straight.
+Hence, traumatizing Billy even further and teaching me never to trust a nun aged 40 and above.

-So, fast forward again ten years later, Billy grew up to be a nice, sturdy lad, who actually isn't too bad looking and is very helpful.
+So, fast forward again ten years later, Billy grew up to be a nice and sturdy lad, who actually isn't too bad looking and very helpful.
 His one vital flaw?
-He's still afraid of Santa and with Christmas being around the corner again and after the department store Santa ran out from the toy store he's working in, he is forced to dress up as the Holly Jolly Fat Man with the beard.
-And cue unraveling psychosis and murder spree.
+He's still afraid of Santa.
+With Christmas being around the corner once more and the toy store he's working have him standing in as an in-store Holly Jolly Fat Man in the last minute, Billy finally snaps.
+Cue unraveled psychosis and a murder spree.

-Made notorious with it's heartless depiction of Saint Nick with an axe, Silent Night, Deadly Night still has a good run as an effectively simple run-in-the-mill slasher movie who does away the holidays with its own set of charms.
-Billy's decades of childhood traumas are interesting to watch and kept with a good pace and a few shock moments.
-By the time Billy matured enough to stand 6 feet tall, it gotten a little sleazy and a little cheesy, with ole Billy uttering out his coda being Santa and punishing anyone he catches doing something "Naughty".
-(Like two lovers in a tryst and a local bully) It made quite a stir among the good folks who tried to ban this film for showing near the festive seasons, but we all know it got to do what it meant to do.
-(And let's all face the light, the more you try to ban it, the more people will come to see it.
-It's Marketing, ho, deal with it!)
+Made notorious with its heartless depiction of Saint Nick with an axe, Silent Night, Deadly Night (1984) still has a good run as an effectively simple run-in-the-mill slasher movie who does away the holidays with its own set of black-hearted charms.
+Billy's decades of childhood traumas are an interesting watch just for its sheer nightmarish ridiculousness, kept with a good pace and some shocking moments.
+The fact that the film opted to spend a a good chunk of the time exploring our slasher's state of mind gives it with a bit more weight for a bodycounter flick, a slight far cry from the usual mute stalkers and vengeful revenants.
+Though by the time Billy matured enough to stand 6 feet tall and bulk some meat, it got a little sleazy and a little cheesy, with the fella uttering out his coda being Santa and punishing anyone he catches doing something "Naughty".
+(Like two lovers in a tryst and a local bully) It's shlocky, yes, but it's the entertaining kind of shlock.

 Bodycount: